English & Comp Literature

 - Three letters of recommendation (no form required): Recommenders will submit letters through the Online Application system.

-- Transcripts from all universities and/or colleges attended should be submitted to the mailing address below.
+- Unofficial transcripts are required for admissions review. when offered admission, transcripts from all universities and/or colleges attended should be submitted to the mailing address below.

 - GRE General Test Scores: Must be reported directly from GRE to the University of Cincinnati.